A beta for Score Sheets is now available in Board Game Stats.

 Entering scores in a score sheet

-When you create a new play, a score sheet button will appear at the top right of the Player and Scores list.
-This button takes you to the score sheet.
+When you create a play a button will appear in the top right of the Player and Scores list.
+This button will be slightly different depending on if a game has a dedicated score sheet or not.

-To be able to enter scores, players should be selected.
-If you didn’t do so on the previous screen, you can still do so from the Score Sheet screen with the Players… button at the top left.
+If no players are selected you cannot enter scores.
+You can add players from the Score Sheet screen with the Players… button at the top left.
 You can also set details like start player and roles for the selected players by tapping their name in the sheet.

 The scores will be automatically summed and a winner will be selected.
-You can also change the winner manually, e.g. to process a tie-breaker, by tapping the hex icons next to the total score.
+You can also change the winner manually, e.g. after determining a tie-breaker, by tapping the hex icons next to the total score.

 When you browse back to the main Edit play screen, the total scores are entered for each player.
 These can’t be edited here anymore – tapping a score field will take you back to the score sheet.
 Saving the play will save the scores and all details in the score sheet.